Matrix Decomposition-Based Approach to Estimate the STARTS Model: Empirical Example

-With respect to the parameters related to within-person variability ($\bd{\theta_1} = (\beta, \sigma_{1}^2, \omega^2)^\top$), relatively similar estimates were obtained across TS-MDFA, ULS and Bayes, and it can be found that a substantial proportion of the variance in observations is accounted for by within-person variability at each time point.
-The similarity between TS-MDFA and ULS is consistent with the fact that these parameters in TS-MDFA were updated under the ULS criterion.
-The estimates of $\beta$ ranged approximately from 0.45 to 0.65 across these methods, indicating that within-person variability in sleep duration observed at a given time point retain a certain degree of temporal persistence until the subsequent time point (two years later).

-To further examine the characteristics of the estimates obtained from each method from the perspective of local fit (e.g., Kline, 2023), Table~5 presents the (Bentler type; both the observed and model implied covariance matrices are rescaled by dividing the elements by the square roots of the corresponding variances of the observed covariance matrix) residual correlation matrices computed from the estimates obtained by TS-MDFA, ULS and Bayes.
-For the variance elements at ages 10 and 12, ULS yielded values that differed somewhat from those obtained by the other methods.
-This point is likely to reflect differences in the estimated measurement error variance ($\psi^2$) and the autoregressive coefficient ($\beta$).
-For the remaining elements, however, differences across methods were small (and absolute values are also relatively small), indicating that these methods yield the similar model implied covariance matrices, $\bd{\Sigma}(\bd{\hat{\theta}})$, despite differences in the parameter estimates.
+To further examine the characteristics of the estimates obtained by each method from the perspective of local fit (e.g., Kline, 2023), Table~5 presents the Bentler-type residual correlation matrices, in which both the observed and model-implied covariance matrices were rescaled by dividing each element by the square root of the product of the corresponding observed variances, computed from the parameter estimates obtained by each method.
+Interestingly, although noticeable differences in the point estimates of several parameters were observed across methods (Table~4; between TS-MDFA and other methods), the model-implied covariance matrices, and consequently the residual correlation matrices, were remarkably similar across estimation methods.
+Nevertheless, all methods consistently exhibited relatively large residuals for the variance at the first measurement occasion.
+As shown in Table~3, the variance of sleep duration increased over time, whereas the STARTS model assumes time-invariant variance parameters and, consequently, time-invariant outcome variances.
+This mismatch between the model assumptions and the data appears to account for the poor fit.
+Consistent with this interpretation, all methods yielded SRMR values of approximately 0.18, indicating unsatisfactory global model fit.

-As a related index, SRMRs in SEM were computed based on the estimates from each method, yielding values of 0.075 for TS-MDFA, 0.077 for Bayesian estimation, and 0.074 for ULS.
-This result indicates that the STARTS model exhibited an acceptable level of fit under all estimation methods considered, and that there are no substantive differences in the level of fit across methods.